Monetizing Three EV Charger Levels

 Three Levels of EV Charging

-Contrary to common knowledge, EVs don’t solely apply to consumers.
+Contrary to common belief, EVs aren’t solely intended for consumers.
 Different classes of electric vehicles (Figure 1) can also be utilized in industrial, manufacturing, and distribution centers.
-In fact, warehouse developers are encountering demand for EV chargers to support the growing in-house integration of electric vehicles and machinery.
-Executive Vice President of DH Property Holdings LLC, Aaron Malitzky, reports that prospective tenants are curious about “how many EV charging stations can they get in [a] building.”
+For instance, warehouse developers are witnessing a growing demand for EV chargers to support the in-house adoption of electric vehicles and machinery.

-Distribution companies like GE Appliances, a subsidiary of home appliances company Haier, have introduced EV chargers for their local-range fleet of electric trucks to courier products between manufacturing facilities and warehouses.
-However, implementing next-generation EV charger technology within corporations has its own set of challenges surrounding costs, capabilities, and electricity requirements.
-An electric vehicle or machine’s power requirements determine the level of EV charger necessary.
+Distribution companies like GE Appliances, a subsidiary of Haier, have introduced EV chargers for their local-range fleet of electric trucks used to transport products between manufacturing facilities and warehouses.
+However, integrating next-generation EV charger technology in corporate settings presents its own set of challenges related to costs, capabilities, and power requirements.
+The level of EV charger required is determined by the power needs of electric vehicles or machinery.
 There are three levels of EV chargers:

-- Level 1 EV charging is most accessible and least expensive measure of EV charging.
-All EVs come with a cord that can be connected to a 120v household outlet.
-Charging rates average 3-5 miles per hour.
-Level 1 EV chargers are most appropriate for vehicles that travel less than 40 miles per day.
+- Level 1 is the most accessible and affordable form of EV charging.
+All EVs come with a cord that can be plugged into a standard 120v household outlet.
+Charging rates typically average 3-5 miles per hour, making it suitable for vehicles that travel less than 40 miles per day.

-- Level 2 EV charging systems are available in many public charging facilities.
-Running via 240v, level 2 EV charging provides an average rate of 25-30 miles per hour.
+- Level 2 charging systems are available at many public charging facilities and run on 240v power.
+They provide an average charging rate of 25-30 miles per hour.

-It should also be noted that not all EVs travel the same distance on the same amount of electricity.
-Miles per gallon electric (MPGe) depend on vehicle type, road & weather conditions, and driver habits.
+It's important to note that not all EVs have the same efficiency in terms of miles per gallon electric (MPGe).
+MPGe depends on factors such as vehicle type, road and weather conditions, and driver habits.

 Developing Your Own EV Charger